totallynoterror404/site30/README.md

 # Update notes:
 - Updated the cards script to support Sr. Scientist cards and GOC cards

-# Report bugs
+# How to report bugs:
-Please report bugs via our discord.
+Please report bugs via [our discord](https://discord.gg/hg24Ck6y).